-There are seven key factors that influence the amount of pain during a core needle biopsy when breast cancer is suspected.
+There are multiple key factors that influence the amount of pain during a core needle biopsy when breast cancer is suspected.

 • Duration of the core needle biopsy

 • Number of passes

 • Patient’s mindset

 In a study, 150 women underwent a core needle biopsy consisting of three to nine 14-gauge breast passes taken while the women lied face down on a specialized table.

 None of the women had palpable lumps; rather, suspicious lesions had been detected on mammograms.

 After the procedure the women filled out a questionnaire.

 Factors NOT Causing Pain During Core Needle Biopsy